Skip to content

 StepNameWhat it does

-1GenesisSystem checks (Python, Node, ports, disk space)
+1GenesisSystem checks (Python, ports, disk space, databases)

-2IdentityYour display name, email, and avatar
+3IdentityYour display name, email, and avatar

-3AccountCreate login credentials (username/password or API key)
+4AccountCreate login credentials (username/password or API key)

-4VoiceConfigure text-to-speech provider (optional)
+5VoiceConfigure text-to-speech provider (optional)

-5ModelSelect AI provider and enter API keys
+6ModelSelect AI provider and enter API keys

-6IgnitionVerify servers are running, enter the Awakening experience
+8IgnitionVerify servers are running, enter the Awakening experience

 Terminal window